-It will be made clear to all students annually, that each residential student at Georgia Gwinnett College should designate an emergency contact individual to be contacted by the college administration no later than 24 hours after the time that GGC determines the student is missing.
-Georgia Gwinnett College provides each student with the means and opportunity to register their confidential missing student contact information by logging into Grizzly Den within Banner and filling out the Address and Contact Information form.
+All students will be notified annually that they should designate an emergency contact individual to be contacted within 24 hours or less after GGC determines the student is missing.
+Georgia Gwinnett College students may register their confidential missing student contact information by logging into Grizzly Den within Banner and filling out the Address and Contact Information form.
 This information is only accessible to college employees who are authorized campus officials, and it will not be disclosed to others except law enforcement personnel in handling a missing student investigation.

-In accordance with the Georgia Gwinnett College's Missing Student Policy, it should be noted that GGC notifies each student who is under 18 years of age (and is not an emancipated individual), that the college is required to contact the student's parents or guardian in addition to the person identified as the missing student contact person.
+GGC notifies each student who is under 18 years of age (and is not an emancipated individual), that the college is required to contact the student's parents or guardian in addition to the person identified as the missing student contact person.
 This contact will be made no later than 24 hours after the time that the student is determined to be missing.